Medical-Image-Analysis-Laboratory/FaBiAN/README.md

 ### Distribution of FaBiAN and Citation ###

-FaBiAN source code is distributed as Matlab files to support its use for research purposes.
+FaBiAN source code is distributed as Matlab files under the open source BSD 3-Clause License to support its use for research purposes.
 Anyone is allowed to use the original and/or modified code for non-commercial purposes.
+See [LICENSE](LICENSE.txt) file for details.

 If you publish research using FaBiAN, please cite the related manuscript: Lajous, H. et al. FaBiAN: A Fetal Brain magnetic resonance Acquisition Numerical phantom.
 Submitted to Scientific Reports (2021).